espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Maps and included props
 -----------------------

-| Method 1 uses three tools, all linked in that section.
-This Method is recommended as it makes the maps significantly easier to work with.
+| :ref:`map_method1` uses three tools, all linked in that section.
+This method is recommended as it makes the maps significantly easier to work with.
 All imported items are organized into collections and very easy to work with and customize.
-| Method 2 uses only one addon, called SourceIO.
-It's a one click solution and way easier than Method 1, but the names of objects becomes a very big mess with this method, and there's extra cleanup required as extra stuff like the map hitbox is also imported.
-It's closer in looks to TF2 as it uses its own shader, so if you want the true TF2 look, then use this.
-Method 1 also works fine but is more for applying your own style or flaire to stuff.
+| :ref`map_method2` uses only one addon, called SourceIO.
+It's a one click solution and way easier than :ref:`map_method1` , but the names of objects becomes messy, and there's extra cleanup required as extra objects such as the map hitbox is also imported.
+It's closer in looks to TF2 as it uses its own shader, so if you want the true TF2 look, then use this. :ref:`map_method1` also works fine but is bettet suited for applying your own style or flair to your renders and animations.
 | Both methods require a fully working copy of Team Fortress 2 and a recent copy of Blender.
 If you are unable to get these methods to work, it is recommended to use the latest version of Blender.

 .. _map_method1: